terabitbaci/capstone-lego-inventory/README.md

 // https://rebrickable.com/api/v3/swagger/?key=4f8845c5d9212c179c08fe6f0e0d2d0c#!/lego/lego_sets_parts_list
 as a logged-in user
-I want to see my inventory with the most recent added item on the top line, with view-filtering, action options, and each inventory item clickable so I can confirm the item was added to my inventory, and to view my inventory with view-filtering and action options, and each inventory item clickable to reveal more details and provide links so I can confirm the item was added to my inventory, and to view and
+I want to see my inventory with the most recent added item on the top line, with view-filtering and action options, and each inventory item clickable to reveal more details and provide links so I can confirm the item was added to my inventory, and to view and